TaufeqRazakh/AdvancedPerformanceProfiling/README.md

 ```
 vtune --collect hotspots --result-dir rFMMHotspots ./fmm2d
 ```
-When the proler finishes collection you should see a message which lists the hotpots to the command line
+When the profiler finishes the collection step you should see a message which lists the hotpots to the command line
 ```
 Top Hotspots
 Function    Module  CPU Time  % of CPU Time(%)